hdscalecollab/G-computation/README.md

 Codes #2-#5 provide the g-computation simulations assessing for effect modification (by sex, ethnicity, income, and age, respectively).
 Code #6 appends the data across the total population and effect modifiers.
 Code #7 provides the heterogeneity tests performed on the appended dataset as well as the creation of the supplemental tables.
+Code #8 includes the super learner ensemble models utilized as a sensitivity analysis and test of model fit.